The Growth Hacking Process: A Step-by-Step Guide

 “Sometimes you gotta run before you can walk” — Tony Stark, alias Iron Man

-During that phase, the design of your experiments is finished.
-So… let’s get the shit done.
-Make sure that you are doing 20% of the work that produces 80% of the results!
 You’ll have time to adjust this experiment and double down on it if it’s promising.
 As the quote says, “Work Smarter, Not Harder”.

-I decide not to focus too much on this part since I feel that every company will have a slightly different way to organize itself to get the things run.
-I would only recommend focussing on applying the principles of Agile Scrum for Marketing.
-If you’re not familiar with it, I highly recommend this article from ConversionXL.
+I decided not to focus too much on this part since I feel that every company will have a slightly different way to organise itself to get things run.

 5 — Study Data (S) of G.R.O.W.S